 I sucked at my first job.
 It was 1992 and I had just been hired during a recession at Metropolitan Bank.
-Barely out of training, my boss Michael called me into his office and explained that my (evil) coworker had blamed me for missing her deadline.
+Barely out of training, my boss Michael called me into his office and explained that my coworker Jean had blamed me for missing her deadline.

-What I learned working for Michael and in the last 15 years hiring and managing my own team will help you avoid career-ending mistakes and help you succeed at a great company where the standards are high.
+What I learned working for Michael and in the last 15 years hiring and managing my own team will help you work smart to avoid career-ending mistakes and help you succeed at a great company where the standards are high.
 Below, I share how you can be better than 95% of your teammates and get consistently promoted.

 Back at the bank, when Michael reviewed my work he couldn’t tell if I had screwed up or not because my documentation was weak and unorganized.
 Even if I was a little humiliated to be put on probation just a couple months after starting my first permanent job, Michael turned out to be an awesome boss.
 What he wanted was simple and correct.
 He just wanted me to work smart.